branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 2 A bias to believe and confirm

- * Pp. 80-81: Daniel Gilbert.
+ * pp. 80-81: Daniel Gilbert.
 "Understanding a statement must begin with an attempt to believe it: you must first know what the idea would mean if it were true.
 Only then can you decide whether or not to _unbelieve_ it.
 The initial attempt to believe is an automatic operation of System 1, which involves the construction of the best possible interpretation of the situation. "

  * "Gilbert sees unbelieving as an operation of System 2."
 Experiment: nonsense assertions, to be labelled true or false, and memory of these labellings was later tested.
 Disruption by requiring digits to be memorized "made it difficult for people to 'unbelieve' false sentences."